Planar Tur\'an Number of the $\Theta_6$: Proof of Theorem .

-\begin{enumerate} \item \textbf{$x_3$ is a junction vertex.}\\ Each of the exterior edge of the block is with an exterior face of size at least $6$.
-Thus, $f(B)\leq 4+4/6$.
-Clearly, $n(B)\leq 3+1/2+1/2$ and $e(B)=8$.
-Consequently $g(B)\leq 0.$ \item \textbf{$x_3$ is not a junction vertex.}\\ In this case either both $x_2$ and $x_4$ are junction vertices or only one of them is a junction vertex.
+In this case either both $x_2$ and $x_4$ are junction vertices or only one of them is a junction vertex.
 Otherwise, the graph contains a cut vertex.
-So, we have the following two cases. \begin{enumerate} \item Only one of the two vertices, $x_2$ or $x_4$, is a junction vertex.
-Without loss of generality, assume $x_2$ is a junction vertex.
-It can be checked that, the exterior faces of the exterior edge $x_1x_2$ is of size at least $6$.
-Moreover, the size of the exterior face of the exterior path $x_1x_4x_3x_2$ is at least $7$.
-Thus, $f(B)\leq 4+1/6+3/7$.
-We can assume that the junction vertices are shared with $2$ triangular blocks to get an upper bound of $n(B)$.
-Hence, $n(B)\leq 3+1/2+1/2.$ Therefore, we get $g(B)\leq -\frac{14}{7}.$
+So, we have the following two subcases. \begin{enumerate} \item[2.1.] \textbf{Only one of the two vertices, $x_2$ or $x_4$, is a junction vertex}

+Without loss of generality, assume $x_4$ is a junction vertex.
+Obviously, the exterior face of the exterior edge $x_1x_4$ is of size at least $6$.
+Moreover, the size of the exterior face of the exterior path $x_1x_2x_3x_4$ is at least $8$.
+Thus, $\hat{f}(B)\leq 4+1/6+3/8$.
+Assuming that the junction vertices are shared by two triangular-blocks we have, $\hat{v}(B)\leq 3+1/2+1/2.$ Therefore, we get $g(B)\leq -3.$ \item[2.2.] \textbf{Both $x_2$ and $x_4$ are junction vertices}